ArseniyKorobenko/unsure/README.md

 n(a, b): normal distribution, 90% confidence values are between `a` and `b`
 u(a, b): uniform distribution between `a` and `b`

-hist(np.array): convert from an array of random samples. size should match hist._samples to interact with other distrubutions
+hist(np.array): convert from an array of random samples. size should match hist.samples to broadcast with other distrubutions
-distributions inherit np.ndarray, so you can use any array operations on these objects (np.exp, np.std, np.quantile, plt.hist, sns.kdeplot, etc)
+distributions inherit np.ndarray, so you can use all the usual array operations on these objects (np.exp, np.std, np.quantile, plt.hist, sns.kdeplot, etc)
+see unsure.py for how to define your own custom distribution

 example usage:
 ```py